HomeDing/homeding.github.io/dev/microchart-line.md

 The Line Microchart displays a series of values using a line on a x/y area with optional axis and reference lines.

+It is a pure JavaScript based implementation that uses SVG to display the graph and axis.

+The JSON object passed as parameter defines the options for the chart and includes the data of the line chart.

 ![LineChart Screenshot](/dev/microchart-line.png)